 Top 5 Ways to Increase Your Home Value Appraisal

-Even if you don't know exactly what a home appraisal is, you can guess that it's an important part of the selling process.
+A home appraisal is an important part of the selling process and determines your home value.
 In fact, a home value appraised by a licensed professional is perhaps the most important part of the process.

-If your home appraisal does not support the sales price, banks and lending companies simply won't want to do business.
+If your home value appraisal needs an increase and does not support the sales price, banks and lending companies simply won’t want to do business.
 Most real estate contracts contain a clause that allows sellers to void the deal if the appraisal is too low and they are unable to receive financing.

 It’s rare that residential real estate transactions are done with cash only.
 Some form of financing is usually required.
 It’s unfortunately common that sellers are surprised by a lower-than-expected appraisal, sometimes due to reasons that they could have addressed before the appraisal took place.

-Thankfully, there are things you can do to increase the value an appraiser declares for your home.
-Make sure you've taken these steps before putting your home on the market:
+Thankfully, there are things you can do to increase the home value appraisal for your home.
+Make sure you’ve taken these steps before putting your home on the market:

 1. Fix Broken Systems

 Replacing burnt-out lightbulbs may help give the impression that your home is well maintained, but home appraisers check much more than that.
 They will flick every light switch and test all systems in the home to see if everything works.
 If not, that may present a reason to lower the home value.
 Simple fixes that cost you a little can save you a lot when it comes to determining the value of the home.

 You likely already know what does and doesn’t function properly in your home.
 If not, go around your home with a notebook and a critical eye.
 Pretend that you’re a home appraiser and conduct your own inspection.
 Determine if the problems are things that can be easily fixed with a weekend project, and complete the work before any inspections are conducted.
 This is a sure-fire way to increase your home value appraisal.

 2. Clean Up Old Messes